Hacking-Notes/RedTeam/README.md

 Link: <a href="https://drive.proton.me/urls/RH80T2AQFR#gSaXYYpJRFF8">Proton Drive</a>

+- Unpack the file (you may have to temporarily disable Windows thread and protection during unpacking as certain file names may trigger deletions).
-Simply launch Obsidian and direct it to the recently downloaded file!
+- Launch Obsidian and direct it to the recently unpacked files!

 ---